Curried Sweet Potato Pancakes

 Instructions

-- Combine flour, brown sugar, baking powder, cayenne, curry powder, cumin, ginger, and salt in medium bowl and mix well.
-Add scallions, eggs, 4 tablespoons milk and sweet potatoes and stir to combine.
+• Combine flour, brown sugar, baking powder, cayenne, curry powder, cumin, ginger, and salt in a medium bowl and mix well.
+Add scallions, eggs, 4 tablespoons (60 ml) milk, and sweet potatoes and stir to combine.
 Batter should be moist but not runny; if too stiff, add a tablespoon more milk at a time until consistency is right.

-- Line a baking sheet with several paper towels and set next to stove.
-Heat ¼-inch of oil in large nonstick skillet until barely smoking.
+• Line a baking sheet with several paper towels and set next to stove.
+Heat ¼-in (6-mm) of oil in a large nonstick skillet until barely smoking.
 Drop heaping tablespoons (about ⅛ cup) in oil and flatten with back of spoon.
 Fry over medium-high heat several minutes on each side until golden.
 Drain on paper towels and serve immediately.
 Serve with applesauce if desired.

 Nutrition Information